 Main Page | Risk Factors | Reducing Your Risk | Screening | Symptoms | Diagnosis | Treatment Overview | Chemotherapy | Radiation Therapy | Surgical Procedures | Lifestyle Changes | Talking to Your Doctor | Resource Guide

 Psychotherapy may have an important role to play in the care of patients admitted to the hospital for stomach cancer surgery.
-Researchers randomly divided 271 surgical patients with cancers affecting the gastrointestinal tract ( esophagus , stomach , liver , pancreas , colon , or rectum) into two groups: one received usual care on the surgical ward and the other received formal psychological support in addition to usual care.
+Researchers randomly divided 271 surgical patients with cancers affecting the gastrointestinal tract (esophagus, stomach, liver, pancreas, colon, or rectum) into 2 groups: 1 received usual care on the surgical ward and the other received formal psychological support in addition to usual care.
 Psychological interventions, which were provided both before and after surgery, consisted of emotional and cognitive support and help in planning for the future.
-Ten years after their surgery, patients who received psychological support were significantly more likely to be alive than those who did not receive such additional care.
+10 years after their surgery, patients who received psychological support were significantly more likely to be alive than those who did not receive such additional care.

 A gastrectomy is the removal of all or part of the stomach.
 Gastrectomy is the only treatment that offers the hope of curing stomach cancer.
 However, it is only potentially curative if the cancer has not spread beyond the stomach; in other words, only Stages 0, I, II, or III may be cured through surgery.

 Gastrectomy may also be done for palliation (symptom relief).
 It may help decrease bleeding or pain, even in patients with more advanced stages of stomach cancer.